Updated July 3, 2021 . AmFam Team

 When you think about why buying life insurance is important, you probably think of financially protecting your family and loved ones in your life when you pass away.
 With life insurance in place, you can help ensure financial support for those that matter most.
 But have you spent time reviewing your life policy and ensuring it still meets your needs since purchasing it?

-One great reason to review your life insurance annually is to explore changes that have recently occurred and consider whether additional coverage is needed.
-If you do choose to increase the amount of coverage, in most cases you’ll need to apply for and then purchase a new policy.
+Reviewing your life insurance every year helps make sure your policies are up to date and that additional coverage is added if needed.
+If you do choose to add additional coverage, in most cases you’ll need to apply for — and then purchase — a new policy.
 Because term and whole life insurance premiums typically increase as you age, the new rate may be higher for the additional policy.

 You may also want to consider a DreamSecure Children’s Whole Life Insurance policy.
-With it, your child will have coverage that can be adjusted as they grow.
+With it, there is the opportunity to purchase more coverage as your children grown.*

 Whether you’ve opened a new online store or launched a brick-and-mortar commercial venture, your big investments probably came with a big loan or may be the result of a large personal contribution.